germs-lab/SOPs/manure_dna_extraction_96well.md

 ### Procedures (mostly folow the kit protocol with some modifications)
 #### Experienced User Centrifugation Protocol
 ##### NOTE:
-+ Please wear g(RCF)loves at all times
++ Please wear gloves at all times
 + BEFORE THE FIRST USE ONLY, Solution C5-D must be prepared.
 Add an equal amount of 100% Ethanol to Solution C5-D (for the 4 prep kit = 120 ml, or for the 12 prep kit = 360 ml).
 Mix well.
 Put a check mark in the “ethanol added” box on the bottle cap label.
 + Use a new sterile disposable medium tray for each solution.
 If everything was sure kept sterile, pour ecess extraction solution back into the bottles.
 + Centrifugation rotor: S5700.
 Also make sure the pads sit flat in the rotor bucket before centrifugation.
++ Minimal tips needs:
-+ will use 7 columns of Clip-tip + 3 boxes Clip-tip
+    + 3 boxes and 7 columns of Clip-tip 1250µl
+    + 5 boxes of 200µl tips

 ##### Detailed Steps (tip counts are for one 96 well plate):